basm92/new_website/content/blog/2023-02-15-spatial-operations-in-r/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-21-1.png" width="672" />

+This object can then be used to determine the distance from the border, as a cut-off point or as auxiliary variable to the cut-off point.

 ## Merging of different shapefiles

 Finally, I will focus on a slightly different spatial operation, which is the merging of different shapefiles together.
 As it is difficult to use the Roman Empire map for this, I will use more contemporary data from the `eurostat` package.